 Qantas other services

-Though we wish their CRM and data analysis was better.
-They might have picked up our non-response to their daily emails means we aren’t really a high potential customer.
-They really could ease off on the frequency of contact.
-It’s gets annoying after a while.
+However, we wish their CRM and data analysis was better.
+They might have picked up our non-response to their daily emails means we aren’t a high-potential customer.
+They could ease off on the frequency of contact as it’s annoying.

 But on the home page, we can see they’re on the ball enough to add updates about changed circumstances to New Zealand, and domestic flights.